-An efficiency boost in service that the e-commerce world can profit from
+An efficiency boost in service that e-commerce can profit from

 Last week I ordered something from webshop x.
 Something went wrong with my order.
 The package disappeared and I turned to the customer service of the relevant webshop.
 To my surprise, the channels available to me were only phone or email, the most expensive and least effective customer contact channels there are.
 After half an hour on hold, my problem was resolved, but I was not left a satisfied customer.
 It took way too much time and effort to get my problem solved.

-This example is an everyday thing that almost everyone recognises.
-The danger of these experiences is that the consumer will most likely choose a different webshop next time.
-After all, online competition is fierce and webshops are popping up everywhere.
-In every corner of the internet, consumers can find an alternative provider who delivers cheaper products or better service via webcare (also known as online customer support).
-Why would you order again from webshop X if you were given the runaround?
+The example above is an everyday example that almost everyone recognises.
+The danger of these experiences is that the consumer will choose a different webshop next time.
+After all, online competition is fierce and webshops are sprouting up all over the place.
+In just about every corner of the internet, consumers can find an alternative provider that offers cheaper products or better service.

-So?
-Focus on good service has probably never been more important.
-Important factors for satisfaction are speed, convenience and service through the customer’s preferred channel.
+International research by Accenture, among 25,000 consumers in 33 countries shows that 46% of customers walk away if they experience bad service.
+47% of these consumers won’t even come back.
+Important factors for service satisfaction are speed, convenience, and service via the customer’s preferred channel.
 Reason enough to take a closer look at the service process of your webshop.
-Are you making the most of all the opportunities?
+Are you making optimal use of all the possibilities out there?

-The big question organisations face is: with webcare, do I have to be active on each and every channel?
-The channel most suitable for your webshop depends on several factors.
-The channels through which you should provide service is largely dependent on the wishes of the customer, the strategy chosen and the (technological) developments within the customer service landscape.
+The big question that many organisations encounter is: do I have to be active on every channel?
+What channels are suitable for your webshop depends on several factors.
+Many webshops use online and offline media monitoring to provide insight into relevant reporting from social networks, news sites, and review sites.
+The channels through which you should offer service are highly dependent on the wishes of the customer, the strategy chosen, and the (technological) developments within the customer service landscape.

-The requirements in terms of speed, convenience and quality mean that more and more organisations are looking to phase out email.
-Email is expensive and often has too long a response time.
-As a result, it’s not possible to respond to the customer’s initial emotion.
-Satisfaction with regard this channel is also far behind other channels.
-By stopping offering a channel, customers are forced to look for another, more suitable, channel.
+The current demands in terms of speed, convenience, and quality are making more and more organisations want to phase out from using e-mail.
+E-mail is expensive and often has a too-long response time.
+As a result, it is often not possible to respond to the customer’s initial emotion or reaction.
+Satisfaction with regards to this channel is also far behind that of other channels.
+By no longer offering a specific channel, customers are forced to search for another, more suitable, channel.

-Whatever you choose, it’s up to your organisation to outline expectations and carefully respond to them by offering appropriate channels.
-You can do this, for example, on your contact page, where customers are the first to go when they have a question or complaint.
+Whatever you choose, it is up to your organisation to chart expectations, and to respond carefully to them by offering appropriate channels.
+You can do this on your contact page, for example, where customers will go to first if they have a question or complaint.

-Wehkamp is a good example of a webshop that has mastered service.
-The contact page of this online department store clearly communicates through which channels they can be reached and what the expected response time is.
-It is clear that calling and chat are their primary focus.
-Facebook Messenger and Twitter are presented slightly less favourably with a response time within 2 hours.
-This method ensures that customers are more likely to choose the first two channels with their questions.
+An example of a webshop that understands the meaning of service, is Wehkamp.
+On the contact page of the online department store, the channels through which they can be reached and the expected response time are clearly communicated.
+It is clear that there is a focus on calling and chat.
+E-mail is the least favourably presented with a response time of 2 working days.
+This method ensures that customers with their questions will choose the other channels faster.

-We are seeing more and more the successful implementation of live chat on e-commerce websites.
-Live chat offers a lot of opportunities when it comes to service.
-It increases conversion, because the threshold for customers to ask questions is lowered, which allows you to help the customer earlier in the purchase process.
-Live chat also ensures lower costs on service, because the channel is more efficient and faster than many other channels.
-With telephone contact you also have quick and real-time contact with the customer, but you are limited to being able to have only one conversation at a time.
-Live chat makes it possible to engage in multiple conversations simultaneously, without compromising the personal character of the service.
+We are increasingly seeing successful implementation of live chat on e-commerce websites.
+Live chat offers an enormous amount of opportunities when it comes to service.
+Conversion is increased because the threshold for customers to ask questions is lowered, and this allows you to help the customer earlier in the purchasing process.
+Live chat also reduces service costs, because this channel is more efficient and faster than many other channels.
+With telephone contact you also have fast and real-time contact with the customer, but you are limited to only being able to have one conversation at a time.
+Live chat makes it possible to have multiple conversations simultaneously, without compromising the personal nature of the service.